Charles Baudelaire

 Un cheval de race

-Translated from French by Allen Hagar
+Poetry by Charles Baudelaire • Translated from the French by Allen Hagar

 Le Cygne

-Translated from French by George Kalogeris
+Poetry by Charles Baudelaire • Translated from the French by George Kalogeris